tarwn/lessthandot-hugo/blogs/content/posts/2011-09-23-returning-a-value-inserted-in.md

 SELECT * FROM bla
 ```

-Here is the data, of course on your machine the values for SomeID won&#8217;t be the same
+Here is the data, of course on your machine the values for SomeID won't be the same